 - Article Writing

-Before you can start analyzing keywords and writing articles you need to group them into sites.
+Before you can start analyzing keywords and writing articles you need to group them into projects.

 This allows us to generate some statistics about the site, such as the number of keywords being tracked and the overall article score.

-Click on the “Add Site” button to add a site.
+Click on the “Add Project” button to add a new project.

 You can enter: